ooples/pine_script_docs/source/concepts/Other_timeframes_and_data.rst

 Arrays
 """"""

-One relatively new feature on Pine is the inclusion of arrays which we will go over in depth in a separate article.
-In short, arrays are a fairly complicated topic so not a recommended area to cover for a new Pine coder.
+One relatively new feature on Pine Script™ is the inclusion of arrays which we will go over in depth in a separate article.
+In short, arrays are a fairly complicated topic so not a recommended area to cover for a new Pine Script™ programmer.
 They are special data structures that are one-dimensional and can be used to hold a collection of multiple values.

   //@version=5